-The objectives of the laws enacted in Jamaica for food is to protect the health of human and domestic animals, the environment, intellectual property and geographical identities.
+The objective of the laws enacted in Jamaica for food is to protect the health of human and domestic animals, the environment, intellectual property, and geographical identities.
 The laws also encourage fair competition as well as consumer rights.

-Although there are laws with clear guidelines for importation, there still exists some challenges to importing products into Jamaica including:
+Although there are laws with clear guidelines for importation, some challenges still exist:

-- I. Jamaican regulatory agencies require health and sanitary certificates from U.S federal/state authorities for all food, including highly processed food. - II.
+- I. Jamaican regulatory agencies require health and sanitary certificates from U.S. federal/state authorities for all food, including highly processed food. - II.
 Most agricultural imports require permits/licenses, which are often influenced by Government of Jamaica (GoJ) policies. - III.
-There is an absence of clear, transparent and accessible information on import requirements for most products.
+There is an absence of clear, transparent, and accessible information on import requirements for most products.

-Agencies which are the competent authorities within the respective ministries have the authority to enforce specific legislations and make recommendations to parliament to amend such legislation on food and agriculture, these are:
+Government agencies within the respective ministries have the authority to enforce specific legislations and make recommendations to Parliament to amend such legislation on food and agriculture, such as the following:

-I. Veterinary Services Division (VSD) in the Ministry of Agriculture and Fisheries (MOAF) is responsible for the application of regulations regarding the importation of live animals, fish and fish products and bi-products in Jamaica.
+- I. Veterinary Services Division (VSD) in the Ministry of Agriculture and Fisheries (MoAF) is responsible for the application of regulations regarding the importation of live animals, fish, and fish products and by-products in Jamaica.
+Veterinary Services Division. - II.
+The Plant Quarantine Produce Division in the MoAF issues permits for the importation of plants, plant products, and by-products, produce and grains.
+Plant Quarantine.